-It is no secret that regional growth is impacting our rural, residential community.
+It is no secret that regional growth is impacting our semi-rural, residential community.
 We have become a “pass-through” commute route and most of our north-south routes are jammed at rush hour.
-To add to the increasing congestion issues, bicyclist and pedestrian safety problems along El Camino Real are well known, as there have been a number of serious accidents, too many of which were fatal over the past few years.
+To add to the increasing congestion issues, bicyclist and pedestrian safety problems along El Camino Real are well known, as there have been a number of serious accidents.
 There are also problems with “pass through” on Atherton Ave., Alameda de las Pulgas, Middlefield and Marsh Road.
 While Atherton council members are working with county boards to address overall traffic problems in the region, much of this problem needs to be tackled on a local level.
 I believe there is much that Atherton can do.
 It is important to engage Atherton residents who are concerned about these issues to get involved both on the local and at the regional level, so that Atherton needs can be addressed and its voice will be heard.
 If you are interested in helping solve this problem, please let me know.

-Bicycle and Pedestrian Routes & Safety — This is an issue that was not previously well addressed by prior Councils but fortunately, the Town of Atherton received some funding from Facebook in 2013 to study the issue of bicycle and pedestrian safety in Atherton.
-The Council launched an Atherton Pedestrian and Bicycle Master Plan in 2013, which will begin to be available to the community in late 2014.
-I hope to learn more about the issues uncovered and the proposals once those have been released by this committee.
-I do believe that increasing bike lanes from those that currently exist along Middlefield, Valparaiso and Alameda de las Pulgas is important to Atherton.
-This is of particular urgency for those streets that kids would use to ride there bikes to school.
+Bicycle and Pedestrian Routes & Safety — The Council launched an Atherton Pedestrian and Bicycle Master Plan in 2013, which needs to be updated.
+I believe that increasing bike lanes from those that currently exist along Middlefield, Valparaiso and Alameda de las Pulgas is important to Atherton.
+This is of particular urgency for those streets that kids would use to ride their bikes to school.